 It is the former case that we are interested in here.
 The obvious approach to Beinn Fhionnlaidh from the dam is along the south shore of Loch Mullardoch.
 The terrain makes this impractical and demoralising (see the warning below) but timings are given in the table below.
 I tried it once, but never again!
-It may be possible to hire a boat along the loch; ask in Cannich.
-Karl may still be ferrying walkers from the dam to the end of the loch (see here).
+It may be possible to hire a boat along the loch: contact Angus at the Loch Mullardoch Ferryboat service for a motor boat to the far end of the loch.
 This is the best solution for a group that would fill a boat.
 That said, game keepers have told me there is a proper path along the south side of the loch.
 It may be at the level of the top of the forest, i.e. at about 400m altitude.

 Another approach is to make Beinn Fhionnlaidh part of a circuit of Loch Mullardoch, covering the ranges to the north and to the south of the loch on successive days, and camping at the west end of the loch in between.
 This avoids a long walk in or out for both of these.

 The Munros on the north side are described here.
 They can be accessed via Glen Strathfarrar, but time is certainly at a premium from there and so perhaps only an option for single walkers or a fast pair if the whole ridge is to be traversed.